 Anyone can get hepatitis B. Most people get the infection as babies or children.
-It is one of the most common infections worldwide.
+It is one of the most common infections worldwide and it affects your liver.
 300 million people are currently living with hepatitis B.

-There is no cure for hepatitis B. Any herbal remedies that promise a cure are false.
+There is no cure for hepatitis B right now.
+Any herbal remedies that promise a cure are false.
 You can protect yourself from the virus by getting vaccinated, practicing safe sex, and never sharing products that come into contact with blood.
-There are resources to help cover costs of treatment if you don't have health insurance.

-You can live a long and healthy life with hepatitis B - it's not a death sentence!
+You can live a long and healthy life with hepatitis B!
 Visiting your doctor 1-2 times per year, taking treatment if recommended, and living a healthy lifestyle with plenty of exercise and free of alcohol and tobacco can reduce your risk of liver cancer.
+There are also resources to help cover costs of treatment if you don't have health insurance.